 These four actions describe everything inbound organizations must do to create an inbound experience that serves potential, current, and future customers.

 At its core, the inbound experience is a customer-focused way of doing business that is centered on helping people and solving their problems in the ways they want them to be solved.
 The "attract" and "convert" stages are what marketers are responsible for, while your salespeople help "close," and your customer service reps are in charge of "delight" … right?

 Well, not quite.
 In a truly successful inbound organization, customer "delight" is everyone's responsibility -- not just those people your customers may come into contact with after buying something from you.

 The concept of delight -- providing a remarkable experience to users that focuses on their needs, interests, and wishes that leaves them so satisfied, they can't help but go out and sing the praises of your brand -- isn't just limited to customers.
-Great inbound companies focus on delighting potential and existing customers from each their very first interaction with the organization -- and you should, too.
+Great inbound companies focus on delighting potential and existing customers from their very first interactions with the organization -- and you should, too.

 Creating an inbound experience whose goal is both pre- and post-sale customer delight can be a competitive advantage for many businesses because happy customers stick around longer than those who have a neutral or negative experience.
 Simply put, customer delight is to please your customer.
 Sounds easy, right?
 But in the context of business, how do you really please someone?

 In such a competitive modern business world, you can't afford not to make your customers happy.
 It's easier than ever for your customer to switch using products or services if you don't meet their expectations, and they can publicly share their negative feedback about their experiences on platforms like social media, Yelp, and Google Reviews.
 Their expectations are tougher than ever, and their recommendations to family and friends are the difference between your business growing or struggling.